Awadesh365/100X-dev/Learn-Daily:Learning-the-New-Way.md

 You are a problem solver.
 Every issue you face is solvable, so keep yourself **calm and wise**.
 Challenges will arise daily, and it’s your job to break them down, find solutions, and move forward.

-### **Mark It, Learn It, and Move On**
+### **Learn in Office Hours Only**

 Not everything needs to be learned from scratch.
-If you encounter something unfamiliar, **learn it then and there** or **mark it to be learned by the end of the day**.
-The key is to stay adaptable and efficient without getting stuck in the cycle of endless learning before execution.
+If you encounter something unfamiliar, **learn it during office hours** or **schedule a dedicated time within your work schedule**.
+If more learning is needed, extend office hours by an hour—but keep all learning and contributions within office time.

 ### **Final Thoughts**

-The modern developer's approach is about continuous, on-the-go learning.
-Don’t wait to complete a course before starting—just **learn what you need and execute**.
+The modern developer's approach is about continuous, on-the-go learning—but within professional boundaries.
+Don’t wait to complete a course before starting—just **learn what you need, execute within office hours, and move forward**.
 Engage with your team, ask questions, use AI tools, and embrace challenges as they come.
-This mindset will make you a better developer and a more effective problem solver.
+When you leave the office, leave the learning there too.